scy-phy/bro-cip-enip/README.md

 See the full documentation at https://www.bro.org/documentation/index.html.

 # TODO #

--Add documentation
+  * -Add documentation
--Add UDP keep-alive packets (Ethernet-IP1 on port 2222).
+  * -Add UDP keep-alive packets (Ethernet-IP1 on port 2222)
--Debug the following issues.
+  * -Debug the following issues

 # Known issues #

--Some packets are not parsed.
+  * -Some packets are not parsed
--The keep-alive packet on port 2222 without header are not parsed.
+  * -The keep-alive packet on port 2222 without header are not parsed
--There is a out_of_bound: RR_Unit:timeout exception on some packets.
+  * -There is a out_of_bound: RR_Unit:timeout exception on some packets
--There is a out_of_bound: Data_Address:len exception on some packets.
+  * -There is a out_of_bound: Data_Address:len exception on some packets

 ## Detecting attacks ##
 From http://reversemode.com/downloads/logix_report_basecamp.pdf

-     Generic attacks
-     	  1: Interface Configuration
+     * Interface Configuration

 Specific to 1756-ENBT module

-     	  4: Dump 1756-ENBT’s module boot code
+     * Dump 1756-ENBT’s module boot code
-	  5: Reset 1756-ENBT module
+     * Reset 1756-ENBT module
-	  6: Crash 1756-ENBT module
+     * Crash 1756-ENBT module
-	  7: Flash Update
+     * Flash Update